oliverjensen-wk/vs-code-format-on-save/README.md

-# OverReact Format on Save
+# OverReact Format on Save VS Code Extension
 This is a VS Code extension meant to enable OverReact Format to run when a file is saved.
 This is reliant on having `over_react_format: ^3.1.0` as a dependency in your Dart project.

 ## Setting up the extension